Oil prices retreat but outlook remains positive

 Restraint on supply by the Organization of the Petroleum Exporting Countries and allies has also helped buttress prices.

-“The fundamental environment on the oil market remains favourable: fuel demand is recovering strongly not only in the United Sates, but also in Europe following the (partial) lifting of restrictions,” Commerzbank said.
+“The fundamental environment on the oil market remains favourable: fuel demand is recovering strongly not only in the United States, but also in Europe following the (partial) lifting of restrictions,” Commerzbank said.

 In Britain, one of the most vaccinated countries in the world, there are now doubts that the country will lift all coronavirus-related restrictions as previously planned on June 21.